Application Resources

 Generally, you will be asked for activities or experiences that have occurred within the last five years.
 Some of these activities and experiences may overlap.

-• Up to 4 campus or community activities
+• Up to 4 community engagement activities, including campus activities

 • Up to 3 intellectual, academic, and/or creative works you have (co-)created or developed

-• Up to 5 co-op terms, summer work, and breaks between academic years, if you graduated in 2020 or later
+• Up to 5 co-op terms and activities during breaks between academic years, if you graduated in 2021 or later

 • Up to 5 paid work experiences, such as part-time jobs during the academic year, entrepreneurial endeavours, or full-time employment